pcfp/lucky-paws/README.md

 A modern web application for finding and matching with adoptable dogs.
 Built with React, TypeScript, and Vite.

 See it live: https://pcfp.github.io/lucky-paws/
+Make sure to "Allow third-party cookies" on Chrome for the site to work

 ## Features